TallKite/linnstrument-firmware/README.md

 9) set additional features

-10) set locator CCs, set Tuning Table mode
+10) set drum pad mode, locator CCs, and Tuning Table mode

 EDOS

 The edo (the notes per octave) ranges from 5edo to 55edo, plus "OFF" which makes the Linnstrument run normally.
-An edo can be stretched, allowing non-octave scales like Bohlen-Pierce.
-Change the edo by swiping, or by setting a switch or footswitch to EDO+ or EDO- to move up or down to the next EDO.
-(Long-press TAP TEMPO and swipe.)
+Change the edo by swiping.
+Once microLinn is on (i.e. once an edo is chosen), you can cycle thru the edos by setting a switch or footswitch to EDO+ or EDO- (long-press TAP TEMPO and swipe).
 Changing the edo automatically adjusts all column offsets and row offsets so that their size in cents stays roughly the same.
 So your bosanquet keyboard layout remains roughly bosanquet, and your F#BEADGBE guitar tuning remains roughly F#BEADGBE.

 The anchor pad is a specific pad that doesn't change pitch when you change the edo.
 The anchor pad chooser displays the row and column of the current anchor pad.
 For example, "R4C11" (or "4 11" on the Linnstrument 128) means row 4 (from the top) and column 11.
 Tap the blue "R4C11" anywhere and you'll see the normal display with the anchor pad blinking.
 Tap any pad to set it as the new anchor pad.
 This pad beomes the new tonic, and all the lights will shift accordingly.

+An edo can be stretched, allowing non-octave scales like Bohlen-Pierce.

 Changing the anchor note transposes by 12edo semitones.
 Changing the anchor cents detunes the entire Linnstrument.
-Each split can be transposed independently any number of edosteps from the anchor cell, allowing any tuning.
+Each split can be transposed by edosteps via the Octave/Transpose screen.
 Like the guitar tuning screen, a midi note is sent when you change either the anchor note or the anchor cents.

 When the notes per octave is greater than 12, the OCTAVE/TRANSPOSE screen shows two extra rows for transposing by edosteps.
 The 2nd and 3rd rows now transpose not by semitones but by major 2nds (since most edos have several different semitones).
 A major 2nd is defined as the interval between the 4th and the 5th, e.g. 3 edosteps for 15edo but only 2 edosteps for 16edo.